Optimizing Noise for $f$-Differential Privacy via Anti-Concentration and Stochastic Dominance: Continuous Canonical Noise Distributions

 In this section, we review some of the key results of \citet{awan2023canonical}.
-A canonical noise distribution is an additive mechanism, which tightly matches the $f$-DP bound and has other desirable properties such as a monotone likelihood ratio for testing $T(N,N+1)$ and symmetry. \citet{awan2023canonical} proposed the following definition to capture these desirable properties:
+A canonical noise distribution is an additive mechanism, which tightly matches the $f$-DP bound and has other desirable properties such as symmetry and a monotone likelihood ratio for testing $T(N,N+1)$. \citet{awan2023canonical} proposed the following definition to capture these desirable properties: